-Subdivision must be contextually sensitive to the distinct neighbourhood character of each locality in Nillumbik Shire.
+Subdivision must be done in a manner that is contextually sensitive to the distinct neighbourhood character of each locality in Nillumbik Shire.

 Analysis Overview Locations Areas not covered by a DDO or LDRZ. affected Yarrambat is covered by DDO2, which is constrained to controlling subdivision size with limited density and setback provisions.
 Other considerations Lack of statutory protection for vegetation. · Future demographic considerations. · Choice of housing typologies.